-It is mid March and therefore prime strawberry picking time!
+Mid March is prime strawberry picking time in North Florida!
 We thought we'd share our experience picking strawberries and give you some tips and tricks to go strawberry picking with your family!
-It is a great memory maker, tradition, and way to get fresh air, and fresh, local, strawberries.
-It's also a great way to explore more of the local farms out in the country, and enjoy agritourism, a growing activity for Jacksonville families!
-Agritourism is a way for farmers to bring the public onto their farms to make additional money off the land and be able to keep the farm and not sell to development because of the extra income.
-Agritourism can consist of corn mazes, golfing on the farm, creating u-pick plots of strawberries, blueberries and other fruit, having playgroups, and more.
-The public gets to visit private farms, learn about local food, view farm animals and wild animals, and learn all about the country!
+It is a great memory maker, tradition, and way to get fresh air, and fresh, local strawberries.
+It's also a great way to explore more of the local farms out in the country, and enjoy agritourism, which is a way for families to enjoy the experience of visiting a farm!
+Be sure to call before you go - strawberry production depends on weather and you always want to be sure they are open before a long time.
 We hope you enjoy your strawberry picking agritourism experience!
 Read below for some tips and tricks to strawberry picking with the family!
 Click here for the ultimate guide to U-Pick strawberry farms and strawberry festivals closest to Northeast Florida!

 1. Go Early in the Morning!
 The strawberry farms are west of St. Augustine, in Middleburg, west of Palatka and just north of Gainesville.
 So, leave early because of the drive time.
 You definitely want to get there before it gets too hot.
 The strawberry bushes are low to the ground and there is no shade.
 Getting there early will allow the weather to be cooler and the kids will be less likely to melt down due to heat.
 Also, earlier in the morning you'll find plenty of berries left to pick and/or you won't have to walk too far to find bushes with berries.